 - Don’t apply if rain is expected or before watering, since water breaks down acetic acid.

 - Avoid spraying any herbicide on windy days, to prevent it from drifting onto plants you don’t want to kill.

-Another option is to use one of the commercial herbicides on the market.
+Another (better) option is to use one of the commercial herbicides on the market.
 Look for them in the weed killer section of your local garden centers, under names like: Fast Acting Burn Out (St. Gabriel Labs), Nature's Glory Weed and Grass Killer and Blackberry and Brush Block (Greenergy).